raventid/avantgarde/README.md

 1) After some consideration typeclasses aka Haskell class looks like a natural way to handle some actions on components.
 The problem is that it defeats a part of original idea about language semantics.

+2) Type system is very unstable even conseptually.
+Typeclasses?
+Traits?
+Linear types?
+The only embraced thing is that typing is static, with inference.

 ```
 Package: User/Authorization